 Like with any skincare treatment, it’s important to take care of your skin after a microneedling procedure.
 There are certain things that you’ll want to do and things that you’ll want to avoid in order to ensure that you’re doing the proper aftercare.
 Here are some microneedling aftercare instructions to help make the healing process as effective as possible:

 What to Do:

 - Use Anti-Inflammatory Medications: If you notice that your skin is still inflamed after your session is over, feel free to use some anti-inflammatory medications to help your skin calm down.

-- Use Hyaluronic Acid: Hyaluronic acid will help further reduce the appearance of fine lines and wrinklies by moisturizing your skin.
-This product pairs well with microneedling because both target visible signs of aging, so using both together will help you achieve the best results.
+- Use Hyaluronic Acid: Hyaluronic acid will help further reduce the appearance of fine lines and wrinkles by moisturizing your skin.
+This is the ideal ingredient to pair with microneedling because both target visible signs of aging, so using both together will help you achieve the best results.

 - Use Sunscreen: Help keep your skin protected from the sun’s rays by using sunscreen every day.
 And be sure to reapply as needed!

 - Use Ice Packs: To help reduce inflammation or irritation, ice packs can be used to help manage discomfort.

 - Clean Your Derma Roller: If you’re microneedling at home, use hot water and air dry your roller to help keep it clean.
 You can also use isopropyl alcohol to help keep it extra clean.

 - Avoid Unprotected Sun Exposure: Sun exposure can be very damaging to skin after a microneedling session, so avoid sun damage by minimizing direct sunlight and be sure to use sunscreen.
 Therefore, also be sure to avoid things like tanning beds after a microneedling session.